ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 stranger, and Elizabeth happening to see the countenance of both as they looked at each other, was all astonishment at the effect of the meeting.
 Both changed colour, one looked white, the other red.
-Mr. Wickham, after a few moments, touched his hat--a salutation which Mr. Darcy just deigned to return.
+Mr. Wickham, after a few moments, touched his hat -- a salutation which Mr. Darcy just deigned to return.
 What could be the meaning of it?
 It was impossible to imagine; it was impossible not to long to know.